-- 1) Move slowly up to the hoop net portion of the trap and examine for presence of fish. - 2) If fish are present, until the terminal end attached to the upstream t-post. - 3) Until the terminal end cinch to allow for retrieval of fish. - 4) If steelhead are present remove them first, then salmon, and finally all other species. - 5) Work up salmon and steelhead first.
-Take weight, length, sex, condition (Poor, Good, Excellent), and degree of ripeness on salmon/steelhead. - a.
-Place external tag on all fish and make note of tag number and color. - b.
-Place internal acoustic tag in fish to be released in Reach 1 and make note of tag number and frequency code. - c.
-Tissue samples will be collected from individual fish.
+- 1. Move slowly up to the hoop net portion of the trap and examine for presence of fish. - 2.
+If fish are present, until the terminal end attached to the upstream t-post. - 3.
+Untie the terminal end cinch to allow for retrieval of fish. - 4.
+If steelhead are present remove them first, then salmon, and finally all other species.

+- 5. Work up salmon and steelhead first.
+Take weight, length, sex, condition (Poor, Good, Excellent), and degree of ripeness on salmon/steelhead. - a) Place external Floy tag on all fish and make note of tag number. - b) Place internal acoustic tag in fish to be released in Reach 1 and make note of tag number and frequency code. - c) Tissue samples will be collected from individual fish.
 Each sample will be stored separately in individual containers.
-The collection of tissue samples may cause adverse effects to fish including stress and injury. - d.
-For other fish take length on first ten of each species then enumerate the rest and release upstream of the trap. - 6) Place salmon in holding tank and wait for transport crew to arrive.
+The collection of tissue samples may cause adverse effects to fish including stress and injury. - d) For other fish take lengths of each species and release upstream of the trap. - 6.
+Place salmon in stream-side net pen or holding tank while waiting for transport crew to arrive.